gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 >
 >Greg.

-Clearly my details were out of date and I received this reponse
+Clearly my details were out of date and I received this response

 >Dear Mr Clarke
 >